jnguye580/Triage_Project/README.md

 Java 17 or recent

 ## Using the app
 On launch the app will ask the user to set the amount of people the Helicopter and the amount of resources you will have.
-Input any value you want for both
+Input any value you want for both.
+You will then need to decide how many resources each priority patient needs.
+You will then be given a menu of 7 options to choose from.

 ## Project layout
 src/WildfireHelicopterTriage.java - main file that will run